carolinux/carolinux.github.com/_projects/drawing-for-techies-workshop.md

  The end outcome is that participants gain more confidence in their drawing abilities, go deeper into drawing even simple forms and understand that the underlying process for drawing is not a magical fuzzy path, but consists of many sequential and 'deterministic' steps.

 I ran the workshop for the first time in the <a href="https://medium.com/@_sandtweets/learn-drawing-and-programming-at-the-same-time-at-mozfest-2017-6a9f8627b72">Mozilla Festival</a> in October 2017 in London, and since then, I have ran it also at the <a href="https://events.ccc.de/congress/2017/wiki/index.php/Session:Learning_to_draw_for_techies">34c3</a> in Leipzig and several times in Switzerland.
-I have experimented with various formats and faciliation modes, and have found that the workshop works best with a limited number of people, but can expand to fill all available time because there's the potential to go deeper into the exercises I have designed.
+I have experimented with various formats and faciliation modes, and have found that the workshop works best with a limited number of people (up to 20), but can expand to fill all available time because there's the potential to go deeper into the exercises I have designed.

-You are welcome to reach out to me if you want me to lead the workshop in your company/team, as part of an offsite or other event. (carolinegr@gmail.com)
+You are welcome to reach out to me if you want to book me to lead the workshop in your company/team, as part of an offsite or other event. (carolinegr@gmail.com)

 And some more tweets :)